 - 28% increase in foot traffic (measured through in-store surveys)

-The most significant finding: platforms beyond Google accounted for 62% of the increased customer actions, demonstrating the value of a diversified approach.
+The most telling number: platforms beyond Google drove 62% of the added customer actions, which shows the value of spreading out.

-To validate the effectiveness of different listing strategies, we conducted several controlled experiments across business categories.
-Here are the most revealing findings:
+To test how different listing strategies perform, we ran several controlled experiments across business categories.
+Here are the findings that stood out:

-We selected 50 similar businesses and divided them into five groups with different update frequencies for their Google Business Profile listings:
+We picked 50 similar businesses and split them into five groups with different update frequencies for their Google Business Profile listings:

 - Group A: Daily updates (posts, photos, offers)